 4. Using the adjustable Oil Filter Wrench and a suitable wrench, remove the old oil filter.
+Discard the oil filter and O-ring.

 ■NOTE: Clean up any excess oil after removing the filter.

 5. Apply oil to a new filter O-ring and check to make sure it is positioned correctly; then install the new oil filter.
 Tighten securely.